 The IOGEAR keyboard uses the regular USB HID keyboard USB driver profile in Windows.
 This is the same driver profile that almost all keyboards use.
 That means you can make use of many programs for keyboard macros and customization.
 Autohotkey, a freeware macro scripting language program worked perfectly with it.
 I was able to script together commands for starting playlists with our favorite MP3 player with one button press.
 I set another macro to eject the Blu-ray tray and shut the power down.

-All in one input devices for Home Theatre PCs are actually pretty common these days.
-What is not all that common are ones that get it right.
-It is rarer still for a controller to not only get the commands and features right, but also the size.
-It has to be small since a full sized keyboard in a living room environment rarely works.
+All-in-one input devices for Home Theatre PCs are actually pretty common these days.
+What is not all that common are the ones that get it right.
+It is rarer still for a controller to not only get the commands and features right but also the size.
+It has to be small since a full-sized keyboard in a living room environment rarely works.
 The IOGEAR Mini Wireless HTPC Keyboard is powerful enough to easily replace both a keyboard and mouse or trackball but only for short sessions.
-Everything from smart backlighting to smart built in commands and an integrated lid to keep it pristine, it’s all there.
+Everything from smart backlighting to smart built-in commands and an integrated lid to keep it pristine, it’s all there.